-We try to do so many things during the holiday season- decorate our homes, shop for gifts, send holiday cards, bake delicious treats from our kitchen- that it can feel overwhelming when you write it all down!
-So I like to plot it all out on a timeline and assign just one or two things to accomplish each week.
-Here's the planner I made for myself last year that I am re-using this year:
+We try to do so many things during the holiday season- decorate our homes, shop for gifts, send holiday cards, bake delicious treats from our kitchen- that it can feel overwhelming when you write it all down on one list!
+To ease the stress, I like to plot it all out on a timeline and assign just one or two things to accomplish to each week.
+Here's the holiday timeline that I use:

-And I created this blank Holiday Planner for you to use and fill in with your own activities.
+You can see how this can be helpful, right?
+Want a blank version that you can fill in with your own activities?
+Scroll down to the bottom of this post to join our MomOf6 community and get your copy!
 Laying all of the tasks out on a timeline really helps to break it all down into manageable steps!

 Need Help Planning an Intentional Holiday?

 Do you need to cut back on everything you try to do during the holiday season so that you can actually enjoy the holidays with your family?
-This checklist helps you to narrow down what is important and put it all out onto a calendar.
-You can download your copy of the Holiday Planning Checklist here.
+This checklist helps you to narrow down what is important and put it all out on a calendar.

 Not only do we have the holidays, but we also have two kids with birthdays coming up as well- so it helps if I can start gathering gifts ideas now, not only for myself but for the Grandmas who are already wondering what to buy the kids!